Every year in Ontario

 But this is easier said than done.
 Ontario is vast and every year 150,000 children enter school.

 We are researchers at McMaster and SickKids who have been working on ways to do this efficiently.
 We have done scientific tests of various screening methods and how well they predict the results of optometric exams.
 We have also screened thousands of kindergarteners from village schools in the far north to large schools in Toronto, and worked out practical procedures.
 Our experience has helped Ontario Public Health to define their standards.
 On this web site we are offering some background information to parents and some practical tips to public-health units on how to implement the programme.

 Note, for the record, that these pages reflect our knowledge and opinions, not the Ministry's.

-Neither of us receives any remuneration for this project or stands to benefit from it financially in any other way.
+Neither of us has received any remuneration for this project and neither of us stands to benefit from it financially in any way.